 Spring 2016 at Museums and the Web

-At Museums and the Web a colleague and I did a demonstration of the uses of D3.js, a powerful data visualization library.
+At Museums and the Web, a colleague and I did a demonstration of the uses of D3.js, a powerful data visualization library.
 To address the questions I’d been asking for some time: how have museums benefited from slavery, I pulled publicly available museum data of the creation dates of objects in the African collections of a handful of different art museums, and put them side-by-side with when enslaved people were removed from the African continent.
 Check out the code on GitHub.

 Visitors of Color is a Tumblr that documents the perspectives and experiences of marginalized people with museums.
-This project aims to take some steps to shine light on what the museum experience is like for folks who are often discussed but whose voices are rarely privileged.
+This project aims to take some steps to shine a light on what the museum experience is like for folks who are often discussed but whose voices are rarely privileged.

 At MCN 2015 I gave an Ignite talk that outlined how I think about museums and oppressions.
-I attempted to articlate the connections between cultural institutions and historic traumatic histories, and issued a challenge to my peers to think about how we can take the projects we’re already doing to create anti-oppressive spaces for our visitors.
+I attempted to articulate the connections between cultural institutions and historic traumatic histories, and issued a challenge to my peers to think about how we can take the projects we’re already doing to create anti-oppressive spaces for our visitors.

 Linked Visions was a data visualization we built using D3.js with admin tools in Yii PHP.
-We translated elegant design documentation into a functional interactive that sat in the galleries during the exhibition, and was available on the web after the show closed.
+We translated elegant design documentation into a functional interactive that sat in the galleries during the exhibition and was available on the web after the show closed.

 In its first year, I designed the logo and a number of flyers for Chicago Desi Youth Rising, a summer leadership retreat for young people in Chicago who traced their heritage to South Asia and the diaspora.
-As a retreat that is commited to empowering youth to combat social inequality, we wanted the logo to portray a sense of power and the diversity of South Asian identities.
-In later years, different people produced flyers for the program and all the events around it, and it was fun to see the designs I came up with used in different ways.
+As a retreat that is committed to empowering youth to combat social inequality, we wanted the logo to portray a sense of power and the diversity of South Asian identities.
+In later years, different people produced flyers for the program and all the events around it, and it was fun to see the designs I came up with being used in different ways.

 Men in the Movement, Resilience

 Since 2014, I’ve been helping to organize and facilitate a series of discussions called Men in the Movement at Resilience, Chicago’s largest rape crisis center.
 The discussions are specifically aimed at getting male-identified people to recognize their roles in stopping sexism and rape culture while also acknowledging the ways men and boys are hurt by them.
-All discussions have different topics, but have a consistent focus on men’s responsibility to end sexual and domestic violence.
+All discussions have different topics but have a consistent focus on men’s responsibility to end sexual and domestic violence.
 We’ve talked about all sort of things, including hypermasculinity and sports, blackness and gender violence, reproductive justice, misogyny in queer and trans communities, porn culture, parenting off the binary, emotional labor, capitalism and masculinity, vulnerability, and so much more.
 You can learn about upcoming events on Resilience’s Facebook page.

 In January 2014, I organized the first Drinking About Museums, a casual gathering of museum folks in Chicago.
 We welcomed people working at and with museums from inside and outside our institutions, from all parts of our institutions.
-The intention was to have a space where we can meet each other and create connections, as many of us can be pretty siloed in our work.
+The intention was to have space where we can meet each other and create connections, as many of us can be pretty siloed in our work.
 Since then we’ve been meeting about once every two months.